4g3nt47/Striker/README.md

 **A) Dumb Pipe Redirection**

-A dump pipe redirector written for *Striker* is available at `redirector/redirector.py`.
+A dumb pipe redirector written for *Striker* is available at `redirector/redirector.py`.
 Obviously, this will only work for plain HTTP traffic, or for HTTPS when SSL verification is disabled (you can do this by enabling the `INSECURE_SSL` macro in the C agent).

 The following example listens on port `443` on all interfaces and forward to `c2.example.org` on port `443`;